A-Soltani255/Kubespray/airgapped-kubespray-runbook (3).md

 - Workers: worker1 (192.168.154.135), worker2 (192.168.154.136)
 - Build/automation: kubespray (192.168.154.137) — also serves offline files over HTTP (:8080)
 - Artifact hub: nexus (192.168.154.133) — YUM (hosted) for RPMs and Docker (hosted) registry on :5000 for images

+Design choices (and why):
+- Air-gapped: reduces supply-chain risk, satisfies compliance, and guarantees repeatable builds by eliminating “latest from the Internet”.
+- Kubespray: declarative, idempotent, and inventory-driven automation built on Ansible; easier to audit than ad-hoc kubeadm scripts.
+- containerd (+ nerdctl/ctr): the CNCF-blessed container runtime with clear, file-driven mirror and auth configuration.
+- Calico (KDD mode): mature, simple underlay/overlay networking; no external datastore; offline artifacts are small and easy to mirror.

+Core components only: apiserver, controller-manager, scheduler, etcd, kube-proxy, CoreDNS, Calico node/controllers.
+We explicitly disable nginx-proxy, dns-autoscaler, metrics-server, Helm, etc., for a minimal, production-friendly baseline.

 **Goal:** Deploy a **Kubernetes 1.33.3** cluster on Rocky Linux 9 in a fully **offline** (air‑gapped) environment using **Kubespray** and **Nexus** as: